Eric Elwood

 Eric Elwood is a former Irish rugby union player from Galway.
 He played as a fly-half.
 He played for Ireland internationally, and provincially for Connacht.
+He was on the Coláiste Iognáid team that won the Connacht Schools Rugby Senior Cup in 1985.
 He split his club career between hometown club Galwegians and Lansdowne in Dublin, starting and finishing his career in Galway, with a stint playing with Lansdowne in the 1990s.
 Elwood earned 35 caps for Ireland, scoring 296 points for the side.
 He played 168 games for Connacht scoring 1,152 points.
 He was the first Connacht player to make 100 appearances for the side, while his points tally remained a record until being surpassed by Jack Carty in 2023.
 Elwood also made a single appearance for international invitational side the Barbarians before being capped by Ireland.

 After retiring from playing, Elwood went into coaching.
 He served as assistant coach for Connacht and then as coach of the Ireland under-20 side, where he won a Grand Slam in 2007.
 In 2010, he became head coach of Connacht and led the team to the Heineken Cup for the first time.
 He held this position until his decision to resign at the end of the 2012–13 season.
 He has since taken a variety of roles within the provincial set up, taking the role of Domestic Rugby Manager in 2015.
 Elwood returned to first team coaching in 2016 when he became kicking coach.
 In 2017, he moved roles again when he was appointed head of the Connacht Academy.

 Playing career

-Elwood made his debut for Connacht against Scottish North & Midland, at inside centre, on 18th September 1989.
-He scored the first of his 8 tries for Connacht a month later, 21st October 1989, against Munster in the Sportsground when tries were still only worth 4 points.
+Elwood made his debut for Connacht against Scottish North & Midland, at inside centre, on 18 September 1989.
+He scored the first of his 8 tries for Connacht a month later, 21 October 1989, against Munster in the Sportsground when tries were still only worth 4 points.

 He was the first Connacht player to score over 1,000 points for the province.
 By the time he made his final appearance, against Sale on the 24th of April 2005, Elwood had scored 8 tries, 141 conversions, 7 drop goals and 268 penalties, a total of 1,152 points.

 His number of appearances for Connacht was also the record until November 2009, when Michael Swift overtook him.

 When Elwood was first capped for Ireland, he was playing for Lansdowne, but he later returned to Galwegians, the club of his youth.

 Elwood played 35 times for Ireland and scored a total of 296 points.
 This total places him at number four in the all-time points scorers for Ireland.